PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 Media/information

-be sensitive to media impact on you, and the way it passively manipulates your thinking and emotions
+be sensitive to media impact on you, and the way they subconsciously manipulate your thinking and emotions

 voluntarily limit your exposure to media messages you did not ask for